deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Don't you have a cub to look after?"
 Regaari asked.

 "I also have a Sister who needs my help."
 Ayma retorted.
-“Of the two, Shoo will need me more: the cub is nearly weaned.”
+"Of the two, Shoo will need me more: the cub is nearly weaned."

 "She's Clan, Regaari."
 Myun pointed out.
-“What would *you* do if she was a Whitecrest?”
+"What would *you* do if she was a Whitecrest?"

 Regaari hesitated, then ducked his head slowly.
 "I'd already be calling for a shuttle."